WSU-kduncan/ceg3120-elizabethrw/Project2/Discord-Bot/README.md

 Research
 ---

 6. To keep the program/bot active, the script needs to be hosted somewhere at all times.
 A person could use a server for discord bots to continually run on, called a VPS (Virtual Private Server).
 This would work because it is a way for your program to be continually running, just like if it were to run on a computer's terminal at all times.
-Using the Cloud to run the Discord bot would also work for the same reason a VPS would.
+Using the Cloud or Linux's screen command to run the Discord bot would also work for the same reason a VPS would.